Site Description

 Open to read more

 During a spill response, after the Unified Command is established, information related to specific archeological concerns will be coordinated through the Environmental Unit.
-In order to ensure that tactical response strategies do not inadvertently harm culturally sensitive sites, WDAHP should be consulted before disturbing any soil or sediment during a response action, including submerged soils or sediments.
-WDAHP and/or the Tribal governments may assign a person, or provide a list of professional archeologists that can be contracted, to monitor response activities and cleanup operations for the protection of cultural resources at risk.
+To ensure that tactical response strategies do not inadvertently harm culturally sensitive sites, WDAHP should be consulted before disturbing any soil or sediment during a response action, including submerged soils or sediments.
+WDAHP and/or the Tribal governments may assign a person or provide a list of professional archeologists that can be contracted, to monitor response activities and cleanup operations for the protection of cultural resources at risk.
 Due to the sensitive nature of such information, details regarding the location and type of cultural resources present are not included in this document.
+However, some sites are well known due to their listing on National or State Registers and some larger areas have been designated Archaeological Districts.
+See the Site Description section of this plan for further information.

 MCRM-GRP Cultural Resource Contacts